 Once all of this is accomplished, the individual may then apply for H-4 admission at a U.S. port of entry.
 Applicants should bring evidence of their H-B spouse or parent’s status, a valid H-4 visa in the passport, a valid passport that lasts for at least six months beyond the H-1b authorized end date, marriage certificates, birth certificates, and other authenticating documents in case they are asked for more information.

-While this is generally how things work, an applicant, who is already in the U.S. on a qualifying status, may also file a Form I-539 Application to Extend/Change Nonimmigrant Status to apply for H-4 status while in the country.
+An applicant who is already in the U.S. on a qualifying status may also file a Form I-539 Application to Extend/Change Nonimmigrant Status to apply for H-4 status while in the country, or to extend H-4 status while in the country.
 This form must be completed for the spouse and a form I-539A Supplemental Information for Application to Extend/Change Nonimmigrant Status must be filled out for each additional child.

 The H-4 EAD has slightly different requirements for obtaining it.
-First, instead of filing a DS-160, a potential applicant must first file a Form I-765 Application for Employment Authorization.
+An applicant must file a Form I-765 Application for Employment Authorization.
 Form I-765 authorizes a non-resident immigrant dependent spouse or child to be able to work in the United States and must be obtained before they begin to work.
 It is important to note that USCIS will reject any application that is not accompanied by the proper filing fees or signatures so it is imperative to double-check that all signatures are in place and that the fees are correct.

 In addition to the filing of the Form I-765 application, applicants must also submit supporting evidence like they would with their H-4 application.
 The documents required may have some cross-over but are generally a bit different.
 USCIS requires applicants to provide documentation of: